-Thank You for reading, and have a wonderful week ahead of you!
+Thank You so much for reading, and have a wonderful day.

 xoxo, Sophia for Fashion Caption.